harry7557558/spirulae/home/index.md

 To make Spirulae lightweight and compatible, I tried to write it with as few dependencies as possible.
 With the exception of [MathJax](https://www.mathjax.org/) for rendering LaTeX equations, the JavaScript equation parser and renderers are written from scratch without use of external libraries and frameworks, other than native browser APIs like [WebGL](https://en.wikipedia.org/wiki/WebGL).
 The C++ part that powers mesh generation is compiled to [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) with [Emscripten](https://emscripten.org/), which uses the following third-party libraries:

- - [Triangle](https://www.cs.cmu.edu/~quake/triangle.html), a fast header-only 2D Delaunay triangulation library
+ - [Triangle](https://www.cs.cmu.edu/~quake/triangle.html), a fast header-only 2D mesh generation library
  - [GLM](https://github.com/g-truc/glm) and [GLFW](https://www.glfw.org/), popular math and GUI libraries for OpenGL

+Spirulae also adapts shader sources from [Shadertoy](https://www.shadertoy.com/):

+ - [Zeros of Zeta](https://www.shadertoy.com/view/flcyWn) and [Zeta in a box](https://www.shadertoy.com/view/7ltcW8) by [guil](https://www.shadertoy.com/user/guil), for evaluating the [Riemann Zeta function](https://en.wikipedia.org/wiki/Riemann_zeta_function)
+ - [Rayleigh/Mie Day and Night Cycle](https://www.shadertoy.com/view/wsfGWH) by [Elyxian](https://www.shadertoy.com/user/Elyxian), for realistic sky rendering in [path tracer](https://spirulae.github.io/implicit3-rt/)

 **Q: How to draw shapes using equations?**